aws-samples/amazon-sumerian-hosts/README.md

 The @amazon-sumerian-hosts/core package provides the core host functionality that can be integrated into any engine.

 If you'd like to extend hosts to support another Javascript rendering engine, create a new folder inside `packages` with the name of the engine you're adding support for.
 Extend any host modules that need to use resources specific to your rendering engine.
-See the [`Amazon-Sumerian-Hosts-Three`](packages/amazon-sumerian-hosts-three/src/three.js/) and [`Amazon-Sumerian-Hosts-Babylon`](packages/amazon-sumerian-hosts-babylon/src/Babylon.js/) package folders for examples of files you'll likely need to include.
+See the [`Amazon-Sumerian-Hosts-Three`](packages/amazon-sumerian-hosts-three) and [`Amazon-Sumerian-Hosts-Babylon`](packages/amazon-sumerian-hosts-babylon) package folders for examples of files you'll likely need to include.
 Generally you will need to extend `Messenger` if your engine has an event/messaging system, `HostObject` if your engine keeps track of time and delta time, `AnimationFeature` and `SingleState` if your engine has an animation system, and `TextToSpeechFeature` and `Speech` if your engine has an audio system.
 Update `webpack.config.js` to add a new config for the engine you're adding support for.

-# Graphical Assets
+# Demos and Graphical Assets

+[Demos-Babylon](packages/demos-babylon) contains a number of demonstrations with [Babylon.js](https://www.babylonjs.com/), each focused on a different feature of the Sumerian Hosts API.
+See [READEME](packages/demos-babylon/README.md) for more details.

-You can clone the repository to obtain glTF character animation assets (located in the [examples](packages/amazon-sumerian-hosts-babylon/examples/assets/glTF/)) tailored to work well with the Host API.
+You can clone the repository to obtain glTF character and animation assets (located in the [character-assets](/packages/demos-babylon/src/character-assets/) within Demos-Babylon package) tailored to work well with Demos and the Host API.
 You can use them as-is, modify them in DCC software such as [Blender](https://www.blender.org/) or use them as a guide to develop your own 3D assets.

 If you'd like to pull the gitub repository and create your own build, see [Building the Repository](#Building-the-Repository) for prerequisites and instructions on how to do that.